 Finding the source of a water leak is a painful, expensive puzzle.
 You might expect that identifying the source of a water leak from the ceiling is simple enough.
-Finding the source of water coming into your home is typically a job of trial and error.
+Finding the water source coming into your home is typically a job of trial and error.
 The place that water enters your house might not be the source.
 Water will always follow the path of least resistance.
 Water continues until it reaches a low point or obstruction in its way where it will pool and leak.
-When we look at a a leak from the ceiling, we first check the most prominent issues.
+When we look at a leak from the ceiling, we first check the most prominent issues.

-- We then examine the water dripping from the ceiling.
+We examine the water dripping from a ceiling leaks.
 If the water appears clean, that is a good sign that it comes from a leaking pipe or fixture.
 If the water is dirty, the source might again be on the roof.

-We then visit the attic and find where the ceiling is wet between roof joists.
+We then visit the attic and find the wet ceiling between roof joists.
 If we see plumbing near the leak, we will examine the water line for leaks and moisture.

-- Our technician will then look at the attic ceiling.
+Our technician will then look at the attic ceiling.
 We identify spots where the light shines through.
-When we visit the roof, we can locate tiles or holes that need to be repaired.
+When we visit the roof, we can locate tiles or holes to be repaired.
 We will put a straw through the holes.

 We inspect the final issues on the roof are gutters and downspouts for backups and clogs.
 When gutters clog, they can cause leaks under the flashing.